90 /100

 Install options

-$ npm init playwright@latest $ npm install -D @playwright/test Common commands
+$ npm install -D @playwright/test Common commands

 $ npx playwright test Runs browser tests in CI or locally.